Gordonjo/Jekyll-Mono/about.md

 clinical trial data.
 I also worked on a project to develop optimal sampling strategies for quality assurance processes in semi-conductor manufacturing environments.

-In my spare time I like to cook, run, listen and play music, watch movies etc. I also love spending time with the best part of me: my beautiful and perfect wife R.C.

 ## Education

 * Present - PhD in Machine learning -- University of Cambridge